When Less is More: 8-bit Quantization Improves Continual Learning in Large Language Models: Analysis

 \section{Analysis}

-We analyze the effect of quantization and replay on continual learning performance, reporting both average forward accuracy (performance immediately after training on each task, Figure 1) and backward accuracy (retention of previous tasks, Figure 2).
+We analyze the effect of quantization and replay on continual learning performance, reporting both average forward accuracy (performance immediately after training on each task, Figure~\ref{fig:forward_accuracy}) and backward accuracy (retention of previous tasks, Figure~\ref{fig:backward_accuracy}).

-\paragraph{Baseline degradation.} In isolation, quantization had only a minor effect on performance: 8-bit models were within 1--2\% of FP16, and 4-bit models degraded by 3--5\%.
+\paragraph{Baseline degradation.} In isolation, quantization had only a minor effect on performance: INT8 models were within 1--2\% of FP16, and INT4 models degraded by 3--5\%.
 This confirms prior findings that quantization-aware training can preserve model accuracy at low bit-widths as demonstrated by \cite{Chen2023}.